 FABULOUS VINTAGE YET AGAIN FOR BORDEAUX!!

 App.
 6 months later, in March/April 2017, and during 12 days of hard work filled up with tastings, I‘ve reached app.
-420 tasted barrel samples, my yet highest ever amount of wines.
-I've felt that for the big majority of wines, my expectations were fulfilled.
+420 tasted barrel samples, my yet highest ever tally tasted during primeur.
+I've felt that for the big majority of wines, my expectations were really fulfilled.

 After initial tastings it stood clear for me that 2016 isn’t at all an exact copy of 2015, far from.
 The first adjectives which came to my mind were the ones like aristocratic and distinguished wines.
 Generally, 2016 vintage wines aren’t as expressive as 2015 ones, but have in most cases lower or max. same alcohol level, more elegance and finesse, and same or even higher amount than in 2015 vintage of ripe tannin (IPT – Index Polyphenol Totale).
 I don’t have any particular favourite district/commune.

 This ripe tannin is so finely integrated with fruit, that you think you’re drinking silk/velvet in many wines.
 There is something seductive and catchy over 2016, pure and classy style.